 - Which payment gateway best fits my target goals?

 Generally, the easiest and most secure way for the user is the best way.
-If you’re looking to provide products and services across countries, it’s best to use global payment gateways like MONEI provides.
+If you’re looking to provide products and services across countries, it’s best to use a global payment gateway with affordable transaction fees like MONEI.